How to Use the Vim <leader> KeyPublished: - Last Modified:

 Vim is a keyboard driven text editor which means there are a lot of keyboard shortcuts and commands.
 The <leader> key is a vim tool that can be used to create personalized shortcuts.
 Let’s discuss a few different ways to create our own shortcuts.

 The leader key can be whatever key you choose.
 I map mine to the comma key.
-Used keys will be replaced if you set them to the <leader> key so only use empty keys (such as “-“, “,”, or “;” instead of “u”, “h” or “j”).
+Used keys will be replaced if you set them to the <leader> key so only use a key you are comfortable overwriting (Space and comma are popular leader keys.
+To find out what a key may be used for run

 Mapping vim commands